Connecting Rhode Island to quality comprehensive healthcare

 Primary Medical Care

-Rhode Island’s ten community health centers provide comprehensive preventative and
+Rhode Island’s nine community health centers provide comprehensive preventative and

 primary medical care for people of all ages.
 Community health centers employ a highly